Inside DELTA: 5 Questions with James Perry

 “It’s just enough country for me, while still being close to the city,” he said.
 And although he has a two-hour round-trip commute to and from work, “It’s 100% worth it to live there, in my own place,” he said.

-James attended Wake Early College of Health and Sciences, a magnet high school which prepared him to major in public health at St. Augustine’s University in Raleigh.
-As a private, independent HBCU, St. Augustine’s would have been unattainable without the help of the scholarship James was awarded.
+Perry attended Wake Early College of Health and Sciences, a magnet high school which prepared him to major in public health at St. Augustine’s University in Raleigh.
+As a private, independent HBCU, St. Augustine’s would have been unattainable without the help of the scholarship he was awarded.

 “I would have loved to attend NC State,” he said, “but the scholarship to St. Augustine’s made the dream of college a reality.”